Zeb-0/General/Python_Network_1/Tasks.md

 ## 9. My GitHub!
-Write a Python script that takes your GitHub credentials (username and password) and uses the GitHub API to display your id
+Write a Python script that takes your GitHub credentials (username and password) and uses the [GitHub API](https://docs.github.com/en/rest/users?apiVersion=2022-11-28)to display your `id`
-- You must use Basic Authentication with a personal access token as password to access to your information (only read:user permission is needed)
+- You must use [Basic Authentication](https://docs.github.com/en/rest/authentication/authenticating-to-the-rest-api) with a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) as password to access to your information (only `read:user` permission is needed)
-- The first argument will be your username
+- The first argument will be your `username`
-- The second argument will be your password (in your case, a personal access token as password)
+- The second argument will be your `password` (in your case, a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) as password)
-- You must use the package requests and sys
+- You must use the package `requests` and `sys`
-- You are not allowed to import packages other than requests and sys
+- You are not allowed to import packages other than `requests` and `sys`
 - You don’t need to check arguments passed to the script (number or type)